heyyouhere/roblox-status/README.md

 # Roblox Status Bot
 Simple bot, that parses [this](https://status.roblox.com) website, and watches on Roblox Status changes.
-It's notify team, in chat group, if something is up (or down)
+It'll notify team, in group chat, if something is up (or down)

 ## Usage
 ```console